 In short, it can.
 It is generally a waste of time.

-Two examples on why you shouldn’t spam from fellow Quora Top Writers:
+Two examples of why you shouldn’t spam send cold emails from fellow Quora Top Writers:

 - Paul Cohen: “Your cold email will get a reply 0.5% of the time.”